Approximation by uniform domains in doubling quasiconvex metric spaces: Introduction

-The setting of Theorem \ref{thm:main} is motivated by Sobolev- and BV-extension domains in complete doubling metric measure spaces supporting a local Poincar\'e inequality (PI-spaces for short): the local Poincar\'e inequality \cite{HK1998} is known to imply quasiconvexity \cite{C1999,K2003}.
-In \cite{BS2007} it was shown that uniform domains in PI-spaces are $N^{1,p}$-extension domains, for $1 < p < \infty$, for the Newtonian Sobolev spaces, and in \cite{L2015} it was shown that bounded uniform domains in PI-spaces are BV-extension domains.
-See \cite{S2000} for the definition of Newtonian Sobolev spaces and \cite{A2002,M2003} for the BV space.
+On one hand, $p$-PI spaces \cite{HK1998} are known to be quasiconvex \cite{C1999,K2003}.
+On the other hand, in \cite{BS2007} it was shown that uniform domains in $p$-PI-spaces are $N^{1,p}$-extension domains, for $1 \le p < \infty$, for the Newtonian Sobolev spaces, and in \cite{L2015} it was shown that bounded uniform domains in 1-PI-spaces are BV-extension domains.
+See \cite{S2000} for the definitions of upper gradients and Newtonian Sobolev spaces and \cite{A2002,M2003} for the BV space.
 The main purpose of this paper is to increase the applicability of the results in \cite{BS2007,L2015} by providing a large collection of uniform domains.
 As a straightforward corollary we have the following approximation result by extension domains.

-\begin{corollary} Let $(X,d,\mu)$ be a complete, doubling metric measure space supporting a local Poincar\'e inequality, and let $\Omega \subset X$ a bounded domain.
-Then $\Omega$ can be approximated (as in Theorem \ref{thm:main}) by $N^{1,p}$-extension and $BV$-extension domains. \end{corollary}
+\begin{corollary} Let $1 \le p < \infty$, let $(X,d,\mu)$ be a complete metric measure space, with $\mu$ doubling, supporting a (1,p)-Poincar\'e inequality, and let $\Omega \subset X$ be a bounded domain.
+Then $\Omega$ can be approximated (as in Theorem \ref{thm:main}) by $N^{1,p}$-extension and, in the case $p=1$, also by $BV$-extension domains. \end{corollary}

 Notice also that in the case when $\Omega$ is unbounded, we can for example fix a point $x_0 \in \Omega$ and for each $i \in \N$ approximate the connected component of $B(x_0,i) \cap \Omega$ containing $x_0$ from inside by $\Omega_i$ using Theorem \ref{thm:main} with the choice $\varepsilon = 1/i$, and thus obtain